This recipe is safe for Coumadin (warfarin) users.

 Custards require gentle heating of eggs and milk.
-Using the dry milk powder as an enhancement for the milk creates a richer dessert.
+Using the dry milk powder as an enhancement for the milk creates a super-rich custard.

-Remove from the heat and allow to cool at least a few hours (preferably overnight in the refrigerator).
+Remove from the heat and allow to cool until under 100°F.

 Place the roasting pan in the oven until the water is hot (this should take at least 20 minutes).

-In a stainless bowl place the Splenda, egg yolks and salt.
+In a stainless bowl place the Z-sweet, egg yolks and salt.
 Cream together until smooth.

 Divide the milk/egg mixture between four 1 cup ramekins.
 Place the ramekins in the water bath in the oven and cook for 60 minutes.